 Richard Watson OBE.
-Richard Watson is the co-founder and director of Energise Sussex Coast, a community energy co-op set up to help residents of Rother and Hastings generate and save energy and Community Energy South, a network of Community Energy Groups in the South East.
-Prior to that he has been a renewable energy consultant and environmental journalist working for the Environmental Change Institute of Oxford University, the International Co-operative Alliance and the Wildlife Trusts.
+Richard Watson is the co-founder and director of Energise Sussex Coast, a community energy co-op set up to tackle fuel poverty in Rother, Hastings and Eastbourne , Community Energy South, a network of Community Energy Groups, and Energise South Society, an Energy 4 All member co-op installing solar on schools, businesses and community buildings in the South East.
+Prior to that he has been a renewable energy consultant, Children’s author and environmental journalist working for the Environmental Change Institute, Oxford University, the International Co-operative Alliance and the Wildlife Trusts.

 Andy Rolfe Andy is a graduate in Electrical Engineering, holds a Master’s degree which focused on the social, environment and economic aspects of UK energy supply, and is a qualified electrician.
 Until recently he taught for the Open University, with a focus on renewable energy technologies.
 Andy was part of the management team that founded, grew and finally sold an IT business called Logical Networks plc.
 Andy is active in Ealing Transition and is a volunteer energy assessor for the South West London Environmental Network, carrying out energy assessments with a focus on schools.

-Laura Moreno Laura is the principal manager of the six existing E4A co-operatives in the south-east, working with the boards of those co-operatives to deliver their objectives.
-She is also responsible for the identification and assessment of potential renewable energy/carbon reduction projects suitable for community ownership across a range of technologies.
-Previously, Laura has worked for a solar installer, managing a range of installations within the community sector.
+Laura Moreno Laura is a Project Technician – Solar PV for Grupo Cobra, based in Madrid.
+Previously, Laura worked as a Project Manager for Energy4All and as the principal manager of the six existing E4A co-operatives in the south-east, working with the boards of those co-operatives to deliver their objectives.
+She was also responsible for the identification and assessment of potential renewable energy/carbon reduction projects suitable for community ownership across a range of technologies.
+Before that Laura worked for a solar installer, managing a range of installations within the community sector.

 Eilish Kavanagh - Croydon